-$^{24}$ At present, we do not use the pre-2005 codings from new v10 experts because we want to avoid jumps in the data.
+$^{^{25}}$ At present, we do not use the pre-2005 codings from new v10 and v11 experts because we want to avoid jumps in the data.
 Future iterations will hopefully incorporate these data to facilitate estimation of reliability and threshold parameters of new coders.

-&lt;sup>25Some cases have two coders, either due to their substantive importance or concerns about data validity from the initial coding.
+26Some cases have two coders, either due to their substantive importance or concerns about data validity from the initial coding.

-&lt;sup>26In the case of those countries for which we have no data on the early twentieth century, historical experts coded approximately twenty years in the contemporary period for which we have data.
-For those of experts who coded the period 1900-present.
+27In the case of those countries for which we have no data on the early twentieth century, historical those of experts who coded the period 1900-present.
 Analyses of this overlap period provide strong evidence that many historical coders use different cognitive reference points for the levels of the ordinal scale than do contemporary coders, a not entirely unexpected result given the drastically different context of the cases.
 Most prominently, many historical experts tended to provide higher scores on the scale than their contemporary counterparts, likely due to the fact that most countries had lower latent trait values prior to 1900 than they do in the contemporary period.
 That is, historical coders tend to be more optimistic about country scores than their contemporary counterparts, in the sense that their standards are shifted downwards.